ROCm/gpufort/README.md

     └── f2008
 ```

-We enter the `build` subfolder and install HIPFORT via:
+We enter the `build` subfolder and install HIPFORT:

 ```bash
 cd build